hewner/csse290-git/ClassPolicies.md

 # Late Policy

-All homeworks are due at 11:55PM on the TUESDAY before class.
+All homeworks are due at 11:55PM on the MONDAY before class.

 In general, you should plan ahead and submit assignments on time.
 This course has no 'late day' policy and late assignments are generally worth 0 points unless you have made special arrangements.